Brian: Sorry, sorry. Are you saying dinosaurs are flying a spaceship?Written by Chris Chibnall.

 - Waistcoat of Style: John Riddell.
 He even sheds his jacket to show the waistcoat off better when he's shooting Raptors with a tranquilliser gun.

-- Walking the Earth: Brian Williams at the beginning of the story has always been afraid of travelling.
-By the end of the story he has become a seasoned world traveller; Amy and Rory had a bulletin board covered with cheesy postcards Brian sent them from his travels.
+- Walking the Earth: Brian Williams, at the beginning of the story, has always been afraid of travelling.
+By the end of the story he has become a seasoned world traveller; Amy and Rory have a bulletin board covered with cheesy postcards Brian sent them from his travels.

 - What Measure Is a Non-Human?: Averted.
 The Doctor is angry when he finds out the human Solomon murdered the Silurians, and when the missiles are sent at Solomon's ship he leaves him to die.

 - Wide-Eyed Idealist: The Silurian engineers who built the Ark didn't see any need to fit it with weapons capable of repelling missiles.
 The Doctor attributes this to them being one of the young Empires, still so full of hope.

 - The World Is Just Awesome: Near the end, Brian asks the Doctor a favour, and we cut to Brian sitting in the TARDIS doorway, having a bite to eat, while looking out over Earth, with Amy, Rory and the Doctor looking on behind him.
 This apparently influences Brian to go globe-trotting, as he previously said he hated travelling.

 - You Got Spunk: Charming and sinister versions.